 - Hyperactivity being on the go, restless and fidgety

-- Impulsive behaviours, in which a child has too much energy and has trouble controlling their impulses
+- Impulsive behaviours, in which a child has too much energy and has difficulty controlling their impulses

-ADHD can present with different behaviours depending on the age, setting (i.e. school, home, playground) and even motivation (e.g. when doing an activity or something a child likes).
+ADHD can present different behaviours depending on age, setting (i.e., school, home, playground), and even motivation (e.g., when doing an activity or something a child likes).

 Note: Girls are often undiagnosed!

-They may be more likely to receive an incorrect diagnosis of another mental health or neurodevelopmental condition.
+They may be more likely to be incorrectly diagnosed with another mental health or neurodevelopmental condition.

-Children with problems of attention can appear forgetful, distracted, not seeming to listen and disorganised.
-As a result your child make take ages to start something.
+Children with problems with attention can appear forgetful, distracted, not seem to listen and disorganised.
+As a result, your child takes ages to start something.

-Children with hyperactivity seem restless, fidgety, full of energy ‘always on the go’.
-Therefore, they may seem loud, noisy with a continuous chatter.
+Children with hyperactivity seem restless, fidgety, and energised, ‘always on the go’.
+Therefore, they may seem loud and noisy with continuous chatter.

 Children with symptoms of impulsivity do things without thinking.
-As a consequence, they have difficulty waiting for their turn in games or in a queue.
-You may notice your child often interrupts you in conversation.
+Consequently, they have difficulty waiting for their turn in games or a queue.
+You may notice that your child often interrupts you in conversation.

-Why can some children with ADHD play a video game for ages but not do their school work?
+Why can some children with ADHD play video games for ages but not do their school work?

-Most children with ADHD are able to focus intensely on things that are exciting to them, like video games, but they can’t maintain that kind of focus on things that aren’t immediately rewarding, like schoolwork or putting on their shoes or going to bed.
+Most children with ADHD can focus intensely on things that are exciting to them, like video games.
+Still, they can’t focus on things that aren’t immediately rewarding, like schoolwork, putting on their shoes, or going to bed.

-Here is great video from the National Centre of Mental Health to explain ADHD to children.
+Here is an excellent video from the National Centre of Mental Health to explain ADHD to children.

-Many children especially the under fives have attention difficulties, this does not mean they are suffering from ADHD.
+Many children, especially those under-five, have attention difficulties; this does not mean they have ADHD.

-Children are not born with the capacity for self-control?
-Helping your child to regulate is one of the most important tasks in parenting and within ourselves.
-Learning involves using the executive functions of the brain particularly the ability to focus, pay attention, engage with a task, and use working memory.
+Are children not born with the capacity for self-control?
+Helping your child regulate is one of the essential tasks in parenting and within ourselves.
+Learning involves using the brain’s executive functions, mainly focusing, paying attention, engaging in a task, and using working memory.

-Self-regulation is the capacity to manage emotions and behaviour in accordance with the demands of the situation.
-It is also our capacity to calm/self soothe when upset and furthermore be flexible to a change in an expectation or routine.
-It means your child can stay focused on their goal even though there may internal and external changes.
+Self-regulation is the ability to manage emotions and behaviour following the demands of the situation.
+We can also calm/self-sooth when upset and be flexible to a change in expectation or routine.
+It means your child can stay focused on their goal despite internal and external changes.

 Often parents mistake difficulties in emotional regulation and deficits in executive functioning skills for ADHD.